OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 ..

    Errors received from chirpstack will be logged and displayed.
-Simple

 Communicating with edge devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~